 Gum Disease: The Most Common Cause

-Gum disease is one of the leading causes of chronic bad breath.
-A systematic review by De Geest et al. (2016) confirmed a strong association between periodontal disease and halitosis, with bacteria living deep under the gumline thriving in low-oxygen environments and producing high concentrations of VSCs.
+Gum disease is one of the leading causes of ongoing bad breath.
+A review by De Geest et al. (2016) found a strong link between gum disease and halitosis.
+Bacteria living deep under the gumline do well in those airless pockets, where they produce a lot of smelly sulphur gases.

 Common signs that gum disease may be driving your bad breath include: